recursion-ninja/Course-CSc-21700-2023-Fall/README.md

 ## Sexual Misconduct

 In compliance with the CUNY Policy on Sexual Misconduct, City College reaffirms the prohibition of any sexual misconduct, which includes sexual violence, sexual harassment, and gender-based harassment retaliation against students, employees, or visitors, as well as certain intimate relationships.
-Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for Hunter College.
+Students who have experienced any form of sexual violence on or off campus (including CUNY-sponsored trips and events) are entitled to the rights outlined in the Bill of Rights for City College.

 a.
 Sexual Violence: Students are strongly encouraged to immediately report the incident by calling 911, contacting NYPD Special Victims Division Hotline ([646-610-7272][phone-hotline]) or their local police precinct, or contacting the College's Public Safety Office ([212-650-7777][phone-safety]).